GreenSpace EcoConsulting

 By getting an Home Energy Evaluation, our experienced energy advisors can help you develop an energy efficiency plan that match your goals for your home while reducing your energy costs, your carbon footprint and accessing grants, rebates and loan incentives that are available from our government.

-Our Home Energy Assessment will be following the NRCAN EnerGuide Rating protocol.
+Our Home Energy Assessment will be following the NRCan EnerGuide Rating protocol.

 Developed by Natural Resources Canada, the EnerGuide Rating System measures your home’s energy efficiency and performance.
 Energy efficiency levels are rated based on a home’s Gigajoules (GJ) of energy consumed per year, where the better the energy performance of a home is, the closer to zero its rating will be.